 The sensitivity of the sensor is governed by the gallery spacing and the rate of air flow, this provides an indication of the size of the developing flaw.
 Sensors may either take the form of self-adhesive polymer sensors or may form part of the component.
 Since the sensor physics is based on pressure measurements, there is no electrical excitation involved.

-The CVM™ sensor is manufactured from multiple layers of PTFE sheets, where 2 to 8 sheets are laminated together with an acrylic pressure-sensitive adhesive, the same adhesive is on the bottom layer and facilitates the adhesion to the aircraft.
+The CVM™ sensor is manufactured from multiple layers of FEP sheets, where 2 to 8 sheets are laminated together with an acrylic pressure-sensitive adhesive, the same adhesive is on the bottom layer and facilitates the adhesion to the aircraft.

 The principle behind CVM™ is uniquely simple; a vacuum contained in a small volume is extremely sensitive to any leakages.